nirgn975/angular-sanic-seed-project/README.md

 The `server` directory contain a simple [Django](https://www.djangoproject.com/) app that expose an `api` of Django `users` with [Django REST framework](http://www.django-rest-framework.org/).
 The `client` directory contain an [Angular](https://angular.io/) simple app, built with [Angular-Cli](https://github.com/angular/angular-cli), [ngrx](https://github.com/ngrx) to handle state, [Angular Material](https://github.com/angular/material2) as a design library, have service worker, and ready to `AOT` compilation.
 The simple Angular app show the users from the Django api.

 The repo is a production ready app, that uses `nginx` to serve static files (the client app and static files from the server), and `gunicorn` for the server (python) stuff.
-All the parts are in a separate [Docker](https://www.docker.com/) containers and we use [kubernetes](https://kubernetes.io/) to manage them.
+All the parts are in a separate [Docker](https://www.docker.com/) containers and we use [Docker Swarm](https://docs.docker.com/engine/swarm/) to manage them.

 ## Pre Requirements